-Mattresses are expensive, and Sleep Foundation research shows that most mattresses last between seven and ten years.
-A lot can happen in a decade—cross-county moves, new jobs, less roommates, more kids—and you don’t want to have to buy a new mattress for every milestone.
+Mattresses are expensive, and the Sleep Foundation states that most mattresses should last between seven and ten years.
+A lot can happen in a decade—cross-country moves, new jobs, less roommates, more kids—and you don’t want to have to buy a new mattress for every milestone.

 Storing your mattress incorrectly can shorten its lifespan, so if you need to put yours away for a bit, make sure to follow the correct steps.

 Materials You'll Need to Store Your Mattress